 6. Receiving three gifts to represent the reyes’ gold, incense, and myrrh

 While those who celebrate this holiday can pick and choose how they prefer to do so, tradition dictates that children should receive exactly three presents to symbolize the tres reyes, and the three gifts they gave baby Jesus.
-Representing the gold, incense, and myrrh they carried with them to the nativity, three gifts pay tribute to classic teachings.
+Representing the gold, incense, and myrrh they carried to the nativity, the three gifts pay tribute to classic teachings.
 Plus, it’s better than one!

 7. The camels need some water, too